Skip to primary navigation Skip to content Skip to footer

 Check out the live webcam of one of our Royal’s nests!
 Royal Cam runs 24 hours a day, tune in to watch what is happening on Taiaroa Head.

-Follow our 2023/24 Royal Cam chick at the Top Flat nest site!
+Follow our 2023/24 male Royal Cam chick at the Top Flat nest site, along with his neighbour-chick at the Top Flat Track nest site!

 2023/24 Royal Cam Chick Profile: